Neural integration for constitutive equations using small data: INTRODUCTION

 The second benchmark consists instead of a porous, elasto-plastic material, described by three state variables: density, elastic strain, and solid fraction.
 While the evolution of density is directly prescribed by the balance of mass, the evolution of the solid fraction is of completely different nature with respect to the elastic strain.
 This second example showcases the ability of the method to learn from sparse and limited data.
 In particular, we consider both a dense and a sparse time acquisition of the state space, and assess the predictions at inference for unobserved loading paths and protocols.
 An overall good agreement is found, even in the case when only two samples of the solid fraction are available: at the beginning and at the end of each loading path.

-With the aim of evaluating the influence of corrupted measurement data, we further consider synthetic noise in the values of all quantities of interest \citep[in contrast, for instance, with][]{masi2021thermodynamics}.
+With the aim of evaluating the influence of corrupted measurement data, we further consider synthetic noise in the values of all quantities of interest (in contrast, for instance, with \citep{masi2021thermodynamics}).
 The approach demonstrates high level of robustness to noise in the training data.\\

 The paper is structured as follows.
 Section \ref{sec:theory} outlines a few background elements upon which our approach is built.
 Section \ref{sec:NDCE} presents the methodology of the neural integration for constitutive equations.
 Here, we focus attention on both the practical implementation and the scalability of the methodology in dealing with scarce, limited data, sampled at irregular times.
 Section \ref{sec:benchmarks} showcases the accuracy, performance, and robustness of the proposed methodology by focusing on two rather simple applications, yet with powerful implications for future extensions to experimental observations.
-In parallel, we present in \ref{appendixA} a detailed comparative analysis between the time integral formulation and the conventional incremental (or rate) formulation.
+In parallel, we present in \hyperref[appendixA]{Appendix} a detailed comparative analysis between the time integral formulation and the conventional incremental (or rate) formulation.
 Although the latter is rooted in the same thermodynamic framework, it exhibits increased sensitivity to noise and is incapable of discovering constitutive models when faced with incomplete or sparse data sets.
 Finally, Section \ref{sec:conclusions} discusses future developments that might allow the field to address the inherent difficulties associated with direct learning from real experimental data.

 The following notation is used throughout the manuscript: $\mathbf{a}\cdot \mathbf{b} = a_i b_i$, $\bm{\sigma}:\dot{\bm{\varepsilon}}=\sigma_{ij} \dot{\varepsilon}_{ij}$, $\boldsymbol{1}$ is the identity tensor, $\mathrm{tr}(\cdot)$ represents the trace of a second-order tensor, and $\mathrm{div}\,\mathbf{v} = \frac{\partial v_i}{\partial x_i}$, with $x_i$ the spatial coordinates, $v_j$ a vectorial quantity, and $i,j=1,2,3$.
 Einstein's summation is implied for repeated indices.
 For the ease of reading, we distinguish functions from their values with a superposed caret, whenever a marked difference is important: for instance, $\widehat{u}$ is a function and $u$ its value.